Skip to main content

 • Staff members with managerial responsibility over the firm’s control functions or material business units.

-• Staff members whose activities are deemed to have a material impact on the firm’s risk profile under the qualitative and quantitative criteria set out in the EBA’s Regulatory Technical Standards published in June 2020 (RTS).
+• Staff members whose activities are deemed to have a material impact on the firm’s risk profile under the following qualitative and quantitative criteria:

-The qualitative criteria include staff members who have managerial responsibility for: legal affairs; accounting policies and procedures; economic analysis; human resources; information technology and security; and prevention of money laundering and terrorist financing.
+• The qualitative criteria include staff members who have managerial responsibility for: legal affairs; accounting policies and procedures; finance (including taxation and budgeting); performing economic analysis; human resources; information technology and security; the development or implementation of the remuneration policy; managing outsourcing arrangements of a function where a defect or failure in the performance of that function would materially impair the performance and/or compliance of the firm; and prevention of money laundering and terrorist financing.
+It also includes staff members who have managerial responsibility for certain risk functions.

-More stringent requirements may be applied depending on whether the individual is:
+Even more stringent requirements are applied if the individual is:

 • their total remuneration for that performance year exceeds £500,000; and